Riduvarshini-S-R/stopwatch-Reactjs/README.md

-# Stopwatch using ReactJS
+# React Stopwatch

-A simple stopwatch developed in ReactJS using useState and useRef
+A simple stopwatch component built using React.

+# Features
+Start: Begin the stopwatch timer.
+Pause: Pause the running stopwatch timer.
+Resume: Resume the paused stopwatch timer.
+Reset: Reset the stopwatch timer to 0.

+# Command Line
+-Install the dependencies - npm install
-To run : npm start
+-Run the application - npm start
+-The application will be rendered in 'http://localhost:3000'